 - The ability to build and manage your site right from your phone.

-Over 90 percent of consumers looked online for local businesses in 2017 so make sure customers in your local area can find you — via your website.
+Over 90% of people look online for local businesses so make sure customers in your local area can find you — via your website.

 Get listed in local directories

 Adding your business to online directories will make it easier for your business to be found in local search results.
 Here are just a few to get started:

 Entice first-time buyers with attractive incentives such as free consultations, discounts and free gift-wrapping.